Quill-OS/quill/README.md

 # inkbox

 ## About InkBox
 InkBox is an open-source, Qt-based eBook reader for Kobo devices.
-It also comes as an entire [native open-source OS](https://github.com/Kobo-InkBox/rootfs) support for a number of devices.
+It also comes as an entire [native open-source OS](https://github.com/Kobo-InkBox/rootfs) and provides support for a number of devices.
 <br>
 InkBox features:
 - Full integrated KoBox X11 subsystem